waqas700297/waqas700297/README.md

 - 👋 Hi, I’m Waqas Ahmed
-- 👀 I’m interested in software engineering
+- 👀 I’m a seasoned software engineer
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently working on multiple AI and .Net projects
-- 💞️ I’m looking to collaborate on project on .net etc.
+- 💞️ I’m looking to collaborate on project on AI and.net etc.
-- 📫 You can reach me at http://www.waqasahmed.xyz
+- 📫 You can reach me at https://www.linkedin.com/in/waqasahmed7/

 <!---
 waqas700297/waqas700297 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.